 Caring can be tough, and lots of people don’t like to ask for help.
-If you’re finding caring difficult, a little extra help could make a world of difference.
+But some extra support could make a world of difference.

 What help can I get from social services?

-As well as assessing the needs of the person you care for, your local council's social services department should also give you a carer’s assessment to see what you need and what might help you with your caring role.
+As well as assessing the needs of the person you care for, your local council's social services department should give you a carer’s assessment to see what help you might need in your caring role.

-You're entitled to a carer’s assessment if you regularly provide a substantial amount of care for someone.
-You can also get a carer’s assessment regardless of whether the person you care for is having their needs assessed.
+You can get a carer’s assessment whether the person you care for is having their needs assessed or not.

 The kind of help and support you could get includes: